 For you to take me seriously, here’s some theoretical gyaan.
 There are different styles in which a team can function together.
 Namely: Collaboration, Competition, Compromise, Co-operation, and Avoidance.
 Of these, teams that adopt the collaborative and co-operative styles of functioning have been observed to be the highest performing and least conflicting.

 A basic pre-requisite for a team to be able to adopt either of the two, or a mix of both social skills is ‘Mutual respect despite existing differences’.
 Members need to learn to Agree to Disagree but with respect for others’ opinions.
-Such a culture can be most effectively instilled in a team when the leader leads by example.
+A Leader can most effectively instill such a culture in a team using the concept of leading by example.

 Is baat pe Lagaan ke bhuvan babu ki kahi kuch panktiyaan yaad aati hai, ‘Paanch ungli jab ban jaye mutthi, kar denge hum sabki chhutti…’ A collaboration of people overthrew the British Raj.
 I am sure it can tackle your month-end targets!

 Whenever a Black and White exist, there is always a possibility of creating a grey, and Negotiation is the process of achieving that grey.
 A person with strong soft skills is always a good negotiator.

 Negotiation is a process is a part of the broader process of brainstorming and evaluation of alternatives.
 Members bring to table different ideas and opinions which in most cases tend to be conflicting in nature, a mutual consensus is aimed to reach by evaluation of most fitting solutions by negotiating their pros and cons.

 The loudest mouth need not necessarily have the best solution.
 So if you believe your proposal adds more value, stand up for it and negotiate.